Biofeedback Pelvic Physical Therapy

 What does pelvic physical therapy do for me?

-Proper pelvic exercise will strengthen the pelvic and vaginal muscles which improved bladder function bowel movements in sexual function.
+Proper pelvic exercise will strengthen the pelvic and vaginal muscles which improved bladder function, bowel movements and sexual function.

 Does insurance pay for pelvic physical therapy?